interfax/interfax-java/README.md

 ## Installation

-You can use the library using one of the following approaches
+You can use the library using one of the following approaches.

-### Include the library as a maven dependency
+### Include as maven dependency

     <dependency>
       <groupId>net.interfax</groupId>